0atman/noboilerplate/scripts/38-autism.md

 Hi friends, my name is Tris and this is No Boilerplate, focusing on fast, technical videos.

 If you break your arm, the cause is apparent, and the symptoms lead directly back to it.
+If something bad happens to a loved one, it may reasonably cause you depression.

 Autism, does not appear to be like this.
-We can't yet comprehensively diagnose the physical root cause or causes.
+We can't yet comprehensively diagnose the biological or physiological root cause or causes.

+Autism is a neurological/developmental disorder, not a mental health condition.
+And because of the developmental/neurological difference, autistic traits touch so many different areas that a mental health disorder typically would not.

 Just look at some of the traits that someone with autism can have: